swak/8th-ndn-hackathon.github.io/hacks.md

 4. Implement a NDN Certificate encoder to create a `DataLite` from name, public key, and validity period, and then sign it with an existing `EcPrivateKey`.

 **Any specific tools or language**
-* Participant must have access to one ESP8266 or ESP32 microcontroller. * Participant must have access to a 2.4GHz WiFi network and an NFD node on this netw
+- Participant must have access to one ESP8266 or ESP32 microcontroller.
+- Participant must have access to a 2.4GHz WiFi network and an NFD node on this network.
+- Participant should be able to read ndn-cxx code related to certificates.

 **Expected outcomes**